Atlanta Child Custody Attorneys

 - Whether either parent is unfit due to aforementioned factors such as child or substance abuse.

 Understanding how to pursue a child custody arrangement that suits both you and your child can be difficult.
-Our team will work with you to ensure your parental rights remain protected and you pursue a custody arrangement that enables your child to thrive.
+Our Atlanta child custody attorney will work with you to ensure your parental rights remain protected and you pursue a custody arrangement that enables your child to thrive.